Zyten/tvtime-to-serializd/README.md

 # TVTime to Serializd

-A tool to migrate your TV show list from TV Time to Serializd.
+Simple tool to migrate TV Time watchlist to Serializd.

 ## Features

-- Processes TVTime's CSV export
-- Maps shows to TMDB entries (used by Serializd)
+- Maps TV Time titles to TMDB entries (used by Serializd)
 - Generates a list ready for Serializd import
-- Identifies unmapped shows
+- Identifies shows that can't be imported

 _Note: Watch Status is not supported_